Blue Peter Book Awards 2017

-Booktrust invites entries from publishers for the 15th Blue Peter Book Awards.
-The 2015 Awards will celebrate children's books published in the last year in two categories: Best Story and Best Book with Facts.
+The 2017 Awards will celebrate children's books published in the last year in two categories: Best Story and Best Book with Facts.

-There will be three shortlisted books for each award chosen by our panel of judges and announced on Blue Peter on 4 December 2014.
-The 2015 judging panel will be announced in due course.
+There will be three shortlisted books for each award chosen by our panel of judges and announced on Blue Peter in December 2016.

 Past winners of the Blue Peter Book of the Year